 South Main or SOMA is one of the most fun and funky areas of Little Rock.
 This is the home of Rock Town Distillery as well as a large number of amazing local restaurants.

-South on Main has great food and sometimes has live music.
-The Root Cafe one of the best restaurants in town.
-Loblolly is in SOMA.
+Loblolly, which was mentioned above, is in SOMA.
 You can also visit the Esse Purse Museum here.
 Shopping for home decor is great in this area as well!

 Argenta Arts District